 OEKO-TEX 100 is a certification standard that focuses on quality and chemical safety of textile products and accessories.
 The standard works with a criteria catalogue to which all different components of a product need to comply.
 Independent parties perform tests to check on, for instance, substances that are harmful to our health.
 In practice this means that all of our zippers, buttons and sewing threads are tested and clear of harmful substances.
 Also some of our fabrics are OEKO-TEX 100 certified, which means that the dyeing process is within the chemical limitations of the standard.

-We’re very proud that almost all of our Pure Goods are officially PETA (People for the Ethical Treatment of Animals) approved!
-PETA provides companies and consumers with a list to identify and avoid animal ingredients in textiles, shoes and accessories.
-Almost all our products are fully free of these animal contents, if not we mention this in the info of a product.
-All vegan products are easily recognisable due to the PETA approved trademark.
+We’re very proud that almost all of our Pure Goods are fully vegan!
+Almost all our products are fully free of any animal contents, if not we mention this in the info of a product.
+All vegan products are easily recognisable by reading the 'Certifications & Sustainability' info on the product page.

 From the beginning Kuyichi has been opposed using fur, that is why we're both on Fur free retailer list and Bontvrijlijst.